f5devcentral/ansible-role-bigiq_as3_device_disaster_recovery/README.md

 Actions to perform before or after the role is used (depending on when the RMA device was replaced):
 - Once the AS3 application services have been re-deployed to the ``new_as3_target``, you can now remove the RMA device (``current_as3_target``) from BIG-IQ (remove all services first).
-- Once ``current_as3_target`` is removed from BIG-IQ, you can add it back after the device has been replaced and USC backup restored.
+- Once ``current_as3_target`` is removed from BIG-IQ, you can add it back after the device has been replaced and UCS backup restored.
 - Make sure you add it to the existing BIG-IP cluster in BIG-IQ if this device was part of a Active-Standby HA pair.

 Note the Analytics history on BIG-IQ for this device won't be lost.